mehulagg/gitlab/doc/development/documentation/testing.md

 We have tests:

 - To lint the words and structure of the documentation.
-- To check that links to documentation within the documentation suite are valid.
+- To check the validity of internal links within the documentation suite.
-- To check that all links to documentation from UI elements (`app/views` files, for example) are valid.
+- To check the validity of links from UI elements, such as files in `app/views` files.

 For the specifics of each test run in our CI/CD pipelines, see the configuration for those test in the relevant projects: